amcrawford/turing-module1-portfolio/README.md

 ### End of Module Assessment

-Ruby Syntax & API - 4
+Evaluation Notes:
-  Developer is able to comfortably implement solutions using the best-choice tools Ruby has to offer
+* Developer is able to comfortably implement solutions using the best-choice tools Ruby has to offer

-Ruby Style - 3
-​ Developer writes code that is easy to follow
+* Developer writes code that is easy to follow

-Blocks & Enumerations - 4
-  ​Developer is able to consistently select and implement the best-choice enumerator methods with blocks
+* Developer is able to consistently select and implement the best-choice enumerator methods with blocks

-Testing - 4
-  ​Developer consistently takes small steps, using the tests for both design and verification
+* Developer consistently takes small steps, using the tests for both design and verification

-Workflow - 4
-​ Developer is a master of their tools, efficiently moving between phases of development
+* Developer is a master of their tools, efficiently moving between phases of development

-Collaboration - 4
-​ Developer actively seeks collaboration both before implementing, while in motion, and when stuck
+* Developer actively seeks collaboration both before implementing, while in motion, and when stuck

+Evaluation Scores:
+* Ruby Syntax & API - 4
+* Ruby Style - 3
+* Blocks & Enumerations - 4
+* Testing - 4
+* Workflow - 4
+* Collaboration - 4

 ### Attendance

-I did leave early on Friday, Sep.
+I left Turing early on Friday, Sep.
 11th, for a flight home to attend a family wedding and also missed our Field Day, Sep.
 18th, excursion for a doctor's appointment.

 ### Work